AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-editor.md

    - Select **More Options** ![More Options](..\images\more-options.png "More Options") > **Reset Template** to delete any changes you have made to the message content.

-   As you edit your message, the editor indicates whether your message is valid in the upper right and displays any errors in the `Errors` pane.
+   As you edit a message, the editor indicates whether it is valid in the upper right and displays any errors in the `Errors` pane.